buditanrim/buditanrim.github.io/_posts/2020-10-26-making-sense-of-your-design-project-by-writing.md

 By writing, you're making sense of things.

-You untangled what is on your head and make it explicit.
+You will untangle what is on your head and make it explicit.

-As you do it, you might be in this scenario: there is something you think you know in your head, but later you realize you know so little about it after you write.
-This is great, because you started to realize what's clear and unclear about this project.
+As you do it, you might be in this scenario: there is something you think you know in your head, but later, you realize you know so little about it after you write.
+This is great because you started to realize what's clear and unclear about this project.

 Writing helps you navigate.
 Therefore, increase success in your project.

 As a starter, try this:
 - Why did your team start it in the first place?
 - Who is the target audience?
-- What is the customer problem?
+- What is the customer problem we're trying to solve?
 - What data do we have to back up this argument?
 - Why is this worth solving?
 - How is this useful for the company?